tod-hilton/minimal-mistakes/_posts/words/2020-05-03-allyship-journey.md

     <td>
       <p>In 1967, Kathrine Switzer was the first woman to officially run the Boston Marathon.
-        It wasn’t a grand celebration of the officials finally deciding to allow women to run the race.
+        It wasn’t a grand celebration of the officials finally deciding to allow women to participate.
 Rather, it was a fluke that her registration even went through; she had used her initials on the entry forms instead of her full name.
 Besides, the entry forms didn't have a place to specify sex even if she had meant to do so.</p>